 Don & Paulette started it all in 1987 with just 160 acres, 10 bred cows, a breeding bull and the lofty goal of becoming full time ranchers and creating a sustainable operation to be passed on to the next generation.

 The team at Beldon Bison Ranch has been heavily involved in the industry over the years.
 Don was the inaugural president of the Saskatchewan Bison Association, the first Chairman for the Canadian National Bison Show and Sale and a director for the Canadian Bison Association.
 Don has also been honoured to act as a judge at many bison shows across North America over the years, including the Gold Trophy Show and Sale in Denver.
 Paulette was the first female director for the Canadian Bison Association and was Secretary of the Saskatchewan Bison Association.
-Nathan currently sits on the board for the Saskatchewan Bison Association and is managing the Canadian Bison Bull Draft as host ranch.
 Amanda was instrumental in the implementation of the Children's Program at the annual CBA convention and Show and Sale.

 Don, Paulette, Amanda & Nathan